APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org invites delete`

-Delete an invite to the organisation
+Delete an invite to the organization

 ```
 USAGE